Hello there busy Mamma... Or perhaps you're a Mum to be (If you are, sit down as you may be in for a shock!)

 I found a few basic exercises such as squats and push ups etc, that did help to tone my mummy tummy up, plump and lift my bottom back up (to better than before) and firm my thighs.
 My breasts however, were still floppy and empty looking.

-I'm going to tell you about the effects of using Naturally Wicked's Mamma Kit (no, i'm not trying to sell it to you, I simply wish to explain my experience using it in the hope that I may be able to help another mother learn to love her body again!)
+I'm going to tell you about the effects of using Naturally Wicked's Mamma Kit (no, I'm not trying to sell it to you, I simply wish to explain my experience using it in the hope that I may be able to help another mother learn to love her body again!)

-So firstly after years of complaining about my tiger stripes and loose breasts, I started trialing the Mamma Kit.
+So firstly after years of complaining about my tiger stripes and loose breasts, I started trialling the Mamma Kit.
 This kit includes a Turkish Delight Breast Firming Cream, a Whipped Cream Nipple Treatment and a Grapefruit Stretch Mark & Scar Corrector.

 My initial thoughts upon using the 3-step kit were "this can't possibly work" however, I have been proved wrong (yet again)!

 Using daily (sometimes twice a day if I'm lucky enough to find the time) I have genuinely noticed an improvement in my body's appearance.
 My breasts are a little plumper, my stretch marks are so faint that I'm proud to announce hand on heart... this summer is the first time in a lo-o-o-ng time that I have been brave enough to wear short shorts!
 Yes... a mother of 2 back in not just 'mummy shorts' but beautiful short shorts that I've had for over 10 years and never thought I'd wear again!